antomanolov/antomanolov/README.md

 # Hello there 🤓, my name is Anton Manolov.

 I started coding almost as a joke, but that changed very quickly.
-From simple interest, Python turned into an informational abyss that still attracts me irresistibly to this day.
+From simple interest, Python turned into an informational abyss that still attracts me irresistibly, to this very day.
 Before Python.
 After several failed attempts to like JavaScript, and  a lot of research, I became interested in Python.
 I watched online videos for a few months until I took the plunge and signed up for SoftUni programming basics.
 It was splendid!
 I 🖤ed Python!

 Long story short - I got all in with the web development path.
 With each subsequent course, over the almost two years, I realized how much more there was to learn. 😃 But the flame of knowledge burned brighter and brighter. ❤️‍🔥